 Distance Education Opportunities

-Each week, join the experts in the fields of environment and natural resources for live informative presentations, and engaging, hands-on activities.
-These 50 minute virtual workshops will be hosted in English and French by Science East and the Envirothon NB Steering Committee on Zoom.
+Join the experts in the fields of environment and natural resources for live informative presentations, and engaging, hands-on activities.
+These virtual workshops are available in English and French by Science East and the Envirothon NB Steering Committee.

-These workshops are designed to prepare high school students for the Envirothon NB competition.
-Students can participate individually or with their team.
+These workshops are designed to prepare high school students for the Envirothon NB competition and be used by teachers for in-class learning.

 Presented by Sheldon Hann, Agriculture & Agri-Foods Canada